Welcome to Stripe.

 The parties hereby acknowledge that they have required this Agreement and all related documents to be drawn up in the English language.
 Les parties reconnaissent avoir demandé que le présent contrat ainsi que tous les documents qui s’y rattachent soient rédigés en langue anglaise.

-The FCAC has established a Code of Conduct for the Credit and Debit Card Industry, which is available at the FCAC’s website.
+The Financial Consumer Agency of Canada (the “FCAC”) has established a Code of Conduct for the Credit and Debit Card Industry (the “Code”), a copy of which is available at the FCAC’s website.

 - Your name

 - Name and email address of administrator on your Stripe account

 - General summary of your complaint and, if you have any supporting documents, please provide them upon response from our Support team.

 - Identify one or more of the following elements of Code that the complaint pertains to: